Welcome Break: Gridserve (previously Ecotricity)

 However, whilst other MSAs were rapidly upgraded, by Christmas of 2021 Gridserve had been unable to upgrade any of the Welcome Break sites.
 Speculation online that Welcome Break were blocking them from doing so was given credence by the installation at South Mimms of EV chargers bearing the Welcome Break brand.

 Logo

 Welcome Break introduced a new company logo in September 2006.
 The swan, integral to the previous company logo, has been removed.
 The new logo features a black background with the words 'welcome' and 'break' in green and white respectively.
 Each site now also has a large mural depicting a local landmark unique to that site.
 Many of these were commissioned from artist David Fisher.

+In 2020, the logo was updated to be similar to the Applegreen logo.